GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/offline-ux-considerations/index.md

 Offline is a new mental model for everyone.
 You need to educate your users about what changes will occur when they don't have a connection.
 Inform them of where large data is saved and give them settings to change the default behavior.
-Make sure you use multiple UI design components such as informative language, icons, notifications, color and imagery to convey these ideas collectively rather than relying on a single design choice, such as an icon on its own, to tell the whole story.
+Make sure you use multiple UI design components such as informative language, icons, notifications, color, and imagery to convey these ideas collectively rather than relying on a single design choice, such as an icon on its own, to tell the whole story.

 ## Provide an offline experience by default